 Eutropian is proud partner of the Open Heritage project, which identifies and tests the best practices of adaptive heritage re-use in Europe.

 We lead the research on case studies and produced documentary films on select sites.
-The project released its first policy brief towards the end of last year.

 Read more about what adaptive heritage reuse is, what hurdles there are in the planning and policy context and what is recommended to tackle them.
 The current policy brief can be found on the OpenHeritage website.